-hh.mm.ss time when the message is printed ume AAHGH!
-110 messaye 13 princeu
+hh.mm.ss time when the message is printed

-- nn user error number
+nn user error number

-- rr TPT identification
+rr TPT identification

-- II address of error in application program
+11 address of error in application program

-- ss user suberror number
+SS user suberror number

 - The application program may call ERMSG or QERMS after an error return from a SINTRAN routine.
 A SINTRAN error message will be written on the SINTRAN error device.
-These messages are described in the SINTRAN III User's Guide.

-- The FORTRAN or COBOL runtime systems may write error messages.
+These messages are described in the SINTRAN III User's Guide. - The FORTRAN or COBOL runtime systems may write error messages.
 FORTRAN messages will be written on the SINTRAN error device (usually terminal 1), while COBOL messages will always be written on terminal 1.
 These error messages are described in the manuals

-ND FORTRAN Reference Manual ND COBOL Reference Manual ND-PLANC Reference Manual If a program is abnormally ended by TPS, the FORTRAN or COBOL run time systems, or the program itself using TSTOP (n) where n is not equal to 0, the following error message will be written on the TPS operator's console.
+ND FORTRAN Reference Manual ND COBOL Reference Manual ND-PLANC Reference Manual

+If a program is abnormally ended by TPS, the FORTRAN or COBOL run time systems, or the program itself using TSTOP (n) where n is not equal to 0, the following error message will be written on the TPS operator's console.
-TPS APPL.
-NO. aaa ABENDED BY RUNTIME SYSTEM APPLICATION

-IN ADDR yyy TPT NO. tt

-reason (text) if abended by TPS DUE TO reason (code) if abended by appl. or RUNTIME SYSTEM aaa TPS application no. (0-25) 5) aaa ,

-NONE

-DATA BASE ACTIVITY: READ ONLY

-UPDATE PERFORMED

-Codes:

-TPT no. (1-63) tt

-Latest link register

-reason (text) or reason (code)

-If abended by TPS, one of the following texts: 0 = Abended by operator1 = Application cannot be activated 2=Illegal use of TSRs

-3 = Subroutine not loaded

-4 = Application Timeout

-- 5=Internal TPS error - 6 = Operator timeout

-7 = Attempt to restore ND-500 application

-8 = Error from ND-500 monitor

-If abended by application: Stop code given in TSTOP

-If abended by runtime system SINTRAN error code
+RUNTIME SYSTEM APPL.
+NO. aaa ABENDED BY IN ADDR yyy TPT NO. tt reason (text) if abended by TPS DUE TO reason (code) if abended by appl. or RUNTIME SYSTEM DATA BASE ACTIVITY: NONE READ ONLY UPDATE PERFORMED Codes: aaa TPS application no. (0-255) tt TPT no. (1-63) Latest link register ууу reason (text) If abended by TPS, one of the following texts: or reason (code) 0 = Abended by operator 1=Application cannot be activated 2=Illegal use of TSRs 3=Subroutine not loaded 4 = Application Timeout 5=Internal TPS error 6 = Operator timeout7 = Attempt to restore ND-500 application 8 = Error from ND-500 monitor If abended by application: Stop code given in TSTOP If abended by runtime system SINTRAN error code